GhostPrefix/GhostPrefix/README.md

 Clone this repository and install dependencies with `pip install -r requirements.txt`.

-For GPU support, you may need to install PyTorch separately following the instructions from https://pytorch.org/get-started/locally/.
+For GPU support, you may need to install PyTorch separately following the instructions [here](https://pytorch.org/get-started/locally/).

-If you run into issues installing `omnilingual-asr` and `fairseq2` may also need to install `fairseq2` separately following the instructions from https://github.com/facebookresearch/fairseq2.
+If you run into issues installing `omnilingual-asr` and `fairseq2` may also need to install `fairseq2` separately following the instructions [here](https://github.com/facebookresearch/fairseq2).

 ## Usage